Brendan Donovan Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in MLB.

-- The Diamondbacks' 4.47 team ERA ranks 17th among all league pitching staffs.
+- The Diamondbacks' 4.38 team ERA ranks 15th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 23rd in baseball in home runs allowed (22 total, 1.4 per game).
+- The Diamondbacks rank 24th in baseball in home runs allowed (23 total, 1.4 per game).

-- Kelly (0-2) takes the mound for the Diamondbacks in his fourth start of the season.
-He's put together a 4.11 ERA in 15 1/3 innings pitched, with 15 strikeouts.
+- The Diamondbacks will send Jameson (2-0) to the mound to make his second start of the season.

-- In his most recent appearance on Wednesday, the right-hander went six innings against the Milwaukee Brewers, allowing three earned runs while surrendering one hit.
+- His last time out was on Wednesday against the Milwaukee Brewers, when the righty tossed four scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.